since 2009

 rock engravings

 Next day, I wake up refreshed after my first night in a real bed in a few days.
-If my legs seem to have recovered from the 9 hours of walking of the previous day, my feet not quite so: I feel blisters shaping up, double- layer socks or not.
+If my legs seem to have recovered from the 9 hours of walking of the previous day, my feet not quite so.
 Yet, who can fret about such trifles when the sun already bathes the valley with its rays ?
 The girls are preparing for school and giggle around the house, while Hassan is busy performing his morning prayers.
 Before long, the breakfast is ready and we’re feasting on pancakes draped in honey and coffee, a once a day exception for my guide who is otherwise addicted to atay, like any other Moroccan.
 After breakfast, I saunter around the village alleys and muse about the distance both literally and not so, between here and the world out there, quelled by an invisible, yet ravaging pandemic.

 gorges Amtoudi source